wmdev0808/PHP/challenge-001/README.md

 ## 32. Handle Multiple Request Methods From a Controller Action?

+- About

+  Over the next three episodes, we'll review a number of refactors that are a bit more advanced.
+But first, we need to encounter a situation that necessitates the refactors.
+We'll use the example of a messy controller action that can respond to multiple request types.

+- Things You'll Learn
+  - Request Methods
+  - Delete Forms

 ## 33. Build a Better Router

 ## 34. One Request, One Controller